Demographics of Filipino Americans: California

 Although Filipinos first arrived in California in the 16th century, the first documentation of a Filipino residing in California did not occur until 1781, when Antonio Miranda Rodriguez was counted in the census as a "chino".
-Initially part of the expedition that would establish Pueblo de Los Ángeles, Rodriguez was not present when Pueblo de Los Ángeles was founded.
-Delayed in Baja California due to illness in his family, he arrived in Alta California later.
 In 1910, there were only five Filipinos in California; ten years later, in 1920, 2,674 Filipinos lived there.
 In 1930, there were about 35,000 Filipino agricultural laborers in California's Central Valley where the majority of Filipinos in the United States resided.
 Filipino laborers tended to have better working conditions and earn more than their Mexican or Japanese counterparts; in addition, they were described as "dandies and sharp dressers".

 Before World War II, Stockton had the largest population of Filipinos outside of the Philippine Islands, and during the harvest season, its Filipino population would swell to over 10,000.
 During the Great Depression Filipinos in California were the target of race riots, including the Watsonville riots.
 By the end of World War II, the Filipino population in Stockton increased to over 15,000.
 In the late 1950s, Filipino Americans in California were concentrated around Stockton, the Bay Area, and Los Angeles with migrant laborers being a significant part of the population.
 By 1970, the Filipino population in Stockton was less than 5,000, and the once vibrant Filipino community of "Little Manila" had been largely demolished except for a few blocks by 1999, mostly due to construction of the "Crosstown Freeway".
 A population of Filipinos remains in the Central Valley region in the 21st century, however it is no longer a significant concentration.
 In 2019, it was estimated that Filipino Americans are the largest populations of Asian Americans in Stockton, and are about 28,000 people.